 Blizzard is all about independence and responsibility, including carrying your own gear and equipment.
 We will have staff around to help our younger members, but make sure your bag is small enough that it doesn’t tip you over!
 Visit one of our retail partners to purchase your boot bag using your Blizzard member discount!

 Don’t know what gear you need for Blizzard?
 Looking for a handy checklist to pack up each week?
 Print our Gear & Apparel Guide and use it each time you pack for Blizzard!

 Busy family lives mean we’re all looking for affordable prices and flexibility.
-Blizzard offers a unique two-tiered pricing structure which provides families with the most flexible and economical option for a full season of snowsports fun!
+Blizzard offers a unique pricing structure which provides families with the most flexible, economical option for a full season of snowsports fun!

 All members pay a Program Fee to join Blizzard.
 This fee covers your instruction for the entire season, all membership materials, access to all our trips at discounted lift ticket rates, participation in special events including Picnic Day, Fun Day and Bonus Trips, and discounts at participating retail partners.
 Fees vary by program due to student/instructor ratios, special equipment and other factors.

 If you cancel your membership, Blizzard will refund 75% of your registration fee until November 30.
 There are no refunds after December 1.
 Please contact the office if you have extenuating circumstances.
 We’ll do our best to work with you.

 Weekly Trip Fee